mattermost/mattermost-plugin-ai/docs/configuration-guide.md

 ## OpenAI Compatible

-The Mattermost AI Plugin can support any LLM provider that is OpenAI-compatible such as [LocalAI](https://github.com/go-skynet/LocalAI).
+The Mattermost AI Copilot Plugin can support any LLM provider that is OpenAI-compatible such as [LocalAI](https://github.com/go-skynet/LocalAI).

 1. Deploy your model on LocalAI or equivalent
 1. In the **AI Service** dropdown, select **OpenAI Compatible**